How To: Lock and Hide Apps on Your iPhone or iPad — The Official Way

 On iOS 17 and iPadOS 17 and earlier, you can't really hide apps beyond making them disappear off your Home Screen, but you can lock apps behind your Lock Screen using a custom automation.
 You also have other options, such as locking specific content in the Photos and Notes apps and using the built-in biometric or password protection some apps like Messenger, Outlook, and WhatsApp offer.

-But there's a better way now with iOS 18 and iPadOS 18, both currently in beta.
-Almost any iPhone or iPad app can be locked behind Face ID, Touch ID, or your passcode, and some of these lockable apps can also be hidden.
+But there's a better way now with iOS 18 and iPadOS 18, released on Sept.
+16. Almost any iPhone or iPad app can be locked behind Face ID, Touch ID, or your passcode, and some of these lockable apps can also be hidden.

 Jump to a Section